surroundaustralia/surroundaustralia.com/pages/solutions.md

 ### Savings
 Not only do we provide business intelligence and integration tools, our unique product suite will allow agencies to realise significant savings while increasing existing capabilities.

+### Revenue
+As knowledge is linked and governed in the enterprise knowledge graph the ability to navigate liked knowledge is realised.
+New views and new observer viewpoints expose opportunity for new revenue models.
+The ability to link external knowledge to enterprise knowledge delivers new contextual views and broadens understanding of the marketplace.

 ### Please see our [Consulting page](/consulting) for a description of the services we provice and [Case Studies](/casestudies) for examples of what we have already done.